Quantum Mechanics 2

 Learning and Teaching Methods

-In the exercise the learning content is deepened and exercised using problem examples and calculations.
-Thus the students are able to explain and apply the learned physics knowledge independently.
+In the exercises the students will be in small groups and the content of the exercises will be discussed together.
+In the exercise the learning content is deepened and understood using problem examples and calculations.
+Thus the students will be able to explain and apply the learned physics knowledge independently.

 C. Itzykson and J.-B. Zuber,